motaitalic/made-in-india-logos/README.md

     <img src="Documentation/Resources/Made-In-India-Logos-Animated.gif" alt=“Made In India Logos“ width=“450” height=“349”>
 </p>

 These logos were a self-initiated project by the Mumbai-based typeface design studio [Mota Italic](https://www.motaitalic.com) as a small gift to India.
-They have been released as completely open sourced logos and can be used by anyone to show off that their products were **Made in India**!
+The logos are completely open sourced designs that can be used by anyone wanting to proudly show off their products as **Made in India**!

 ### Table of Contents
 - [The Logos](#the-logos)